Liberty bids $2.6 billion for rest of Belgium's Telenet

 Between 2007 and 2011, Telenet's annual revenues increased by some 50 percent, with core profit margins reaching 53.2 percent in the second quarter of 2012.

-In spite of this push, in August the group ruled itself out of a bid for the Belgian mobile phone unit of Dutch operator KPN, which was up for sale at that time.
+In spite of this push, in August the group ruled itself out of a bid for the Belgian mobile phone unit of Dutch operator KPN (KPN.AS), which was up for sale at that time.

 ($1 = 0.7658 euros)